-If you love betting on sports, especially online, there’s no better place to live in the United States than Nevada.
-Whether you’re betting online from the comfort of your own home or gambling in one of Las Vegas’s legendary casino sportsbooks, Nevada has a lot to offer when it comes to sports betting.
+If you love betting on sports, especially online, there’s no better place to live in the United States than Nevada (excluding possibly New Jersey).
+Whether you’re betting online from the comfort of your home or gambling in one of Las Vegas’s legendary casino sportsbooks, Nevada has a lot to offer when it comes to sports betting.

-Because of its long history of gambling and casinos, Nevada has more legal and regulated sports betting than any other state, and it’s not even close.
+Because of its long history of gambling-friendly legislation, Nevada has more legal and regulated sports betting than any other state, and it’s not even close.

 Online sports betting is a rapidly growing industry, especially within the State of Nevada.
 However, for a lot of people, there’s still some uncertainty about the legalities of online sports betting.
 Is sports betting on the internet legal in Nevada?
 If so, where can you place a wager?
 What sports can you bet on?
 And finally, what does all of this mean for sports betting in brick and mortar casinos?